Goose Wife (Inuit): Northeast Asia

+Chuckchi people

 Professor Waldemar Bogoras collected and published a tale from Northeastern Asia, collected among the Chukchi people.
 In this tale, the bird-wife is a goose.
 The hunter hides her goose-skin and marries her.
 The goose wife, however, is secretly visited by a flock of geese that throws her a new bunch of feathers to replace her lost feather skin.
 When the human hunter finds his wife, she is already married to another husband (a glaucus gull in one tale, an eagle-shaman in another).
 Bogoras also noted its resemblance to the Eskimo tale of "Ititaujang".